kemsakurai/redmine-tampermonkey-userscript/README.md

 ### Copy Page Link for Texttile

 Copy the URL of the web page you are viewing as a link string in Textile format.
-`@ run-at context-menu` allows you to click the right mouse button and run from the context menu.
+You to click the right mouse button and run from the context menu.

 [![Image from Gyazo](https://i.gyazo.com/0508f12918ec783877318ec0f679c6c6.gif)](https://gyazo.com/0508f12918ec783877318ec0f679c6c6)